statopt/static-optimizer-wp/readme.txt

 your users will be redirected back to the original file that was requested.
 Any subsequent requests will be served from our servers.

 = Who is this plugin for? =
-People who have lots of images on their site such online stores, photographers.
+People who have lots of images on their site such online stores, photographers, real estate agents.

 = Thanks =